PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ## Why should you separate deployment and release?

-The coupling of deployment and release can cause two main issues:

-1. New code may not work as expected.
+The main issue caused by coupling deployment and release is new code not working as expected in production.
+Because it is released automatically, this means users are impacted by issues.
 For example, queries that worked locally timing out on production data.

-2. It breaks other features or the entire app.
-For example, values created by new features corrupt other data unexpectedly and crashes the app in production.

-By preventing new code from automatically releasing after a deployment, you lower the risk of these issues.
+By preventing new code from automatically releasing after a deployment, you lower the risk of this issue.
 This is called **decoupling deployment from release**.

-Doing so enables you to [test your code safely in production](/blog/testing-in-production) and catch any issues before they impact your users.

-On top of lowering the risk of issues, decoupling can increase developer productivity and app reliability.
+Decoupling can lower the risk of issues, increase developer productivity, and improve app reliability.
 The specific benefits include:

-- Improves developer confidence knowing they can test in production and that there is an easy way to roll back changes without affecting users.
+- Improves developer confidence knowing they can [test in production](/blog/testing-in-production) and that there is an easy way to roll back changes without affecting users.

 - Increase deployment frequency by removing the need to wait for a formal release.